 How to make espresso at home is easier than you think.
 With just a few tools and the right technique, you can brew café-quality espresso in your own kitchen.
 This guide walks you through one of the most trusted espresso recipes: the 1:2 brew ratio.

 It’s simple, effective, and perfect for home baristas who want a well-balanced espresso with a rich crema and full flavor.
+Whether you’re just getting started or looking to improve your technique – this guide will help you brew with confidence.

 What is the 1:2 Brew Ratio?